 But what games actually are cross-play?
 You can see our guide to the top 10 cross-play games below.

-The hugely popular online battle royale game Fortnite is the go-to cross-play game for its ease of play and support across consoles, PC, iOS and Android.
+The hugely popular online battle royale game Fortnite is one of the go-to cross-play games for its ease of play and support across consoles, PC, iOS and Android.
 With Fortnite Chapter 2 having kicked off a brand new island map too, with new mechanics like swimming and motorboats, it's never been a better time to jump in.